sgryphon/dotnet-distributed-tracing-examples/src/compare-serilog/README-serilog.md

 ## Tracing

-Add custom tracing to the application.
+Add custom activity tracing to the application using standard .NET activity source.

+Similar to using `ILogger<T>`, your application code should use the standard .NET `ActivitySource()`, irrespective of how logging/tracing is configured.

+This way while your host has a dependency on the logging solution you choose, none of your application code has an external dependency.

 ```csharp
 app.MapGet("/weatherforecast", () =>